rogerfitz/tutorials/_introduction_to_jupyter_notebooks/README.md

 # Overview
 [CODE DONE, VIDEO COMING SOON!]
 ## Install Steps
-If this is your first tutorial you've used please start with installing miniconda and cloning the repo.
+If this is your first tutorial you've used please start with the base [README.md](https://github.com/rogerfitz/tutorials/blob/master/README.md) file.
+Then proceed with the install steps below
-Install miniconda https://docs.conda.io/en/latest/miniconda.html (choose latest python version under your OS.
-Likely 64 bit)

 ```
 git clone https://github.com/rogerfitz/tutorials
 cd tutorials